This is a full- time, 11-month position with a pay range of $18.00- $20.00 per hour.

 Microsoft Office – Basic skill level

-The Center for Youth provides equal opportunities for employment in accordance with the law.
+The Center for Youth provides equal opportunities for employment.